Department

 Dr. Samuels is a historical archaeologist and cultural anthropologist with expertise in cultural heritage, landscape archaeology, and Geographic Information Systems (GIS).
 He has two current research projects: the first investigates the "difficult heritage" of small villages and farmhouses constructed under Italy’s Fascist regime in the 1930s and 1940s, while the second uses participatory GIS (PGIS) to reveal how farmers and winemakers in key areas across Italy are adopting or adapting traditional cultivation techniques in response to global climate change.
 In addition to his work in Italy, Dr. Samuels has conducted fieldwork in Crete, the mid-Atlantic States, Arizona, and California, in time periods ranging from the Iron Age to the present day.

-Dr. Samuels teaches Cultures in a Global Society (ANTH 101), Introduction to Archaeology (ANTH 108), Anthropological Research Design and Conduct (ANTH 201), The Anthropology of Food (ANTH 214), Present Pasts: Introduction to Cultural Heritage Studies (ANTH 240), Cultural Resource Management: Domestic Law and International Conventions (ANTH 290), and The Archaeology of Settlements and Landscapes (ANTH 354).
+Dr. Samuels teaches Cultures in a Global Society (ANTH 101), Introduction to Archaeology (ANTH 108), Anthropological Research Design and Conduct (ANTH 201), The Anthropology of Food (ANTH 214), Politics of the Past: An Introduction to Cultural Heritage Studies (ANTH 240), Legislating Heritage: Domestic Law and International Conventions (ANTH 290), GIS for the Social Scienes (ANTH 353), and the Archaeology of Settlements and Landscapes (ANTH 354).

 Dr. Samuels received his Ph.D. from Stanford University’s Department of Anthropology in 2013, and an M.Sc. in Archaeomaterials from the University of Sheffield in 2004.
 Before coming to Catholic University, he taught anthropology and archaeology courses at Stanford University and North Dakota State University, and worked as a GIS Specialist in Cultural Resource Management (CRM).
 His research has been supported by the Wenner-Gren Foundation, the Mellon Foundation, and the Barbieri Endowment at Trinity College.